myofficework000/Cards/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Setup Requirements

+- An Android device or emulator 📱
+- Android Studio 💻

+## Getting Started

+Ready to try it out yourself?
+Here's what to do:

+1. Clone this project 🐑
+2. Import the project into Android Studio 🚀
+3. Connect your Android device via USB or start your emulator 🌐
+4. Once the project has finished setting up, click the "run" button 🏃‍♂️

+## Support

+- Did you find this project useful?
+Show some love by clicking the ⭐️ button in the upper right corner! ❤️
+- Notice anything else missing?
+File an issue 🚨
+- Want to contribute?
+Whether it's fixing typos in docs or reviewing code, we welcome all contributions! 🤝